Murder of Tammy Zywicki

 Tammy Jo Zywicki (March 13, 1971 – August 23 or 24, 1992) was an American female murder victim from Marlton, New Jersey.
 Zywicki was driving back to Grinnell College for the start of her fall term when her vehicle, a white 1985 Pontiac T1000 with New Jersey license plates, broke down in Central Illinois.
 Zywicki was last seen standing over her stopped car on August 23.
 She was found dead in Southwestern Missouri on September 1.

 Life

-Tammy Jo Zywicki was born in Pleasant Hill, Pennsylvania, in Lebanon County on March 17, 1971.
+Tammy Jo Zywicki was born in Pleasant Hill, Pennsylvania, in Lebanon County on March 13, 1971.
 Zywicki was one of 4 children of JoAnn and Hank Zywicki, with two older brothers and one younger brother.
-Zywicki grew up in Greenville, South Carolina, but at the time of her murder she was living in Marlton, New Jersey when not at college, where her parents had relocated to after Tammy's high school graduation.
+Zywicki grew up in Greenville, South Carolina, but at the time of her murder she was living in Marlton, New Jersey when not at college, where her parents had relocated after Tammy's high school graduation.
 In New Jersey, Zywicki held a summer job working at a location of Blockbuster.
-Zywicki graduated from Eastside high school in Greenville in 1989.
+Zywicki graduated from Eastside High School in Greenville in 1989.
 Zywicki was described as athletic, upbeat, and energetic, with an interest in photography and playing soccer.

+Zywicki attended Grinnell College as a double major in art history and Spanish.
+She spent her spring semester her junior year in Spain.
+She worked on the college's yearbook as a photographer.